Who should run KL? Study into local polls stirs fears over demographics

 AI generated

-The fight over electing KL’s mayor isn’t just about local politics – it’s about whether Malaysia’s most ethnically mixed city can balance democratic representation with the delicate power-sharing between races that has shaped the country for decades.
-The debate reveals deeper fears about who controls urban centres and whether ethnic demographics should decide who runs a modern capital.
+The fight over electing KL’s mayor is not just about local politics – it is also about whether Malaysia’s most ethnically mixed city can balance democratic representation with the delicate power-sharing between races that has shaped the country for decades.
+The debate reveals deeper fears over who controls urban centres and whether ethnic demographics should decide who runs a modern capital.

 “Introducing a mayoral election in this situation could lead to voting based on racial sentiment, where the larger group dominates the smaller one,” Mr Mohd Zai Mustafa, chairman of hardline Malay-Muslim coalition Gerakan Pembela Ummah, told The Straits Times.

-He warned that a direct vote could affect ethnic harmony and reduce Malay influence in the Federal Territory, handing control towards the community which they claim have already dominated its wealth.
+He warned that a direct vote could affect ethnic harmony and reduce Malay influence in the federal territory, handing control to the community that they claim has already dominated its wealth.

 Federal Territories Minister Hannah Yeoh previously said the study, conducted by the International Islamic University of Malaysia (IIUM), is merely examining the legal and practical implications of introducing a mayoral election.